coilysiren/firestarter/readme.md

         js/
             main.js

-static files are viewable to the whole world, so do not put bank account info here
+Static files are viewable to the whole world, so do not put bank_account_info.txt in here.
+Presentially it contains main.css and main.js. main.js is empty because your friendly tutorial writer does not enjoy writing js.
+Then there is main.css which is compiled from main.scss (explained below).
+So there isn't really anything to do with the static/ folder.

+    assets/
+        main.scss

+Assets contains things that build into static files.
+Presently the only thing in here is a single [Sass](http://sass-lang.com/) file but you can have as many as you want.
+[Coffeescript](http://coffeescript.org/) can go in here also, assuming you have a processor for it.
+Sass is great and you should learn it because it makes css TONS more reasonable.

     templates/
         analytics.html